Love-Friday/Profit-Maximization-Strategy-Report/README.md

 ### Business Questions
 From the analysis, the management wants to an executive summary of the follwing based on the problem stated above.
 They include;

-- What is the total revenue?
-- What is the total number of producrs sold?
-- What are the sales per customer?
-- What is the YTD revenue?
-- Which month and year had the most profit?
-- Where is the company seeing the most success by region?
-- Which product should be the company continue to invest in and reasons?
--

 1. How does revenue vary across different regions, which regions are underperforming, why and how can we improve?
 2. What product categories are driving the highest & lowest sales, and how can we capitalize on them further?
 3. Which salesperson contributes the highest sales, are they any pattern in their performance?
 How can the less performing salespersons tailor their approcah to meet the unique needs of different customer segemts and regions to boost sales?